Fitting the Rider

 As a general guideline, a saddle that is too small will cause you discomfort as you bump against the pommel at every stride (believe me, I’ve been there) A saddle that is too large will have you swimming around trying to maintain your position.
 Ideally, you should be able to place your flat hand between you and the cantle when seated in the lowest part of the seat.

 Many riders are riding in a seat that is too big for them.
 Often because they need the stirrup bar further forward or they need more room for their leg.
-Every WOW saddle has two stirrup positions and every WOW flap can be angled further forward.
+Every saddle I sell has multiple stirrup positions and every WOW flap can be angled further forward.
 A small seat size saddle can accommodate a longer leg.

 Many riders are riding in a seat size that is too small for them.
 Often because their horse needs a shorter panel or because they need the stirrup bar further back.
+The reactor panel on the EQ saddle can be adjusted to accommodate a short backed horse.
 WOW saddles can be ordered with a large seat size and a short panel.
 You and your horse can both be comfortable.
 If you have short legs you can place the stirrup bar further back and angle your flap backwards.
-Saddles can be ordered with a third stirrup position that will help keep your leg even further back.
+WOW Saddles can be ordered with a third stirrup position that will help keep your leg even further back.

 Many riders do not custom order extra long or extra short leg flaps.
 The ideal flap length can really improve your stability and communication with the horse.
 Custom flap lengths do not cost extra on WOW saddles and if you are worried about the saddle resale value, don’t be.
 If you change horses there, is no reason to change the flap of your saddle.
 If you want to sell your WOW saddle, you will get the best price by selling it piece-meal.
 Your seat and panels will be just as valuable to someone who has different legs than you.
 Your custom flap will be easy to sell too.